Structure analysis¶

 Neighbor search¶

-Fixed-radius near neighbor search is usually implemented using the cell lists method, also known as binning, bucketing or cell technique (or cubing – as it was called in an article from 1966).
+Fixed-radius near neighbor search is usually implemented using the cell lists method, also known as binning, bucketing, or the cell technique (or cubing – as it was called in an article from 1966).
 The method is simple.
 The unit cell (or the area where the molecules are located) is divided into small cells.
 The size of these cells depends on the search radius.
-Each cell stores the list of atoms in its area; these lists are used for fast lookup of atoms.
+Each cell stores a list of atoms in its area; these lists are used for fast lookup of atoms.

 handles strict NCS (MTRIX record in the PDB format that is not “given”; in mmCIF it is the _struct_ncs_oper category),